TIBCOSoftware/snappydata/docs/programming_guide.md

 ## Using SnappyData Shell
 The SnappyData SQL Shell (_snappy-shell_) provides a simple command line interface to the SnappyData cluster.
 It allows you to run interactive queries on row and column stores, run administrative operations and run status commands on the cluster.
-Internally it uses JDBC to interact with the cluster.
+Internally, it uses JDBC to interact with the cluster.
 You can also use tools like SquirrelSQL or DBVisualizer( JDBC to connect to the cluster) to interact with SnappyData.
 ```
 <!--using javascript as the code language here... should this be sql?-->
 javascript